 An Italian powerhouse and the capital of style and fashion.
 Home to one of the world’s most famous paintings, a world-class opera house and a gothic masterpiece.
 Here you find great, classic architecture, modernity and everything in between.
 Follow us on a Milan city break.

 Milan has a population of approximately 1,4 million.
 It’s the home of the Italian stock exchange and several big banking companies.
 At first sight, it seems like the whole city is about money, fashion and a hectic lifestyle.
 But when you start exploring the city, its different areas and small streets – then you can feel it; that Italian feeling sneaking up on you.
-Milan is nothing like Rome, Tuscany or the Italian coastal towns.
+Milan is nothing like Rome, Naples, Venice or the Italian coastal towns.
 Even so, there are areas, streets and buildings that could make you believe you were in a totally different city.

 We spent a short weekend in Milan, from Friday evening to Sunday afternoon.
 With this short time, it’s limited how much one can see and do in such a big city, but still, you will have enough time to see the main sights.
-All places in this post can be visited with only 2 days in Milan.
+All places in this post can be visited within only 2 days in Milan.

 1. Duomo di Milano – a Gothic masterpiece

 A weekend in Milan is not complete without visiting its number one attraction, the Duomo di Milano (Milan Cathedral).
 Words can’t describe this building.
-No wonder it is considered one of the famous landmarks in Europe.
+No wonder it is considered one of the most famous landmarks in Europe.
 It’s so impressive, so massive, so beautiful.
-It’s the largest church in Italy (Saint Peter Basilica is bigger than Duomo but that is in the Vatican), the third-largest in Europe and the fourth largest in the world.
+It’s the largest church in Italy (Saint Peter Basilica is bigger than Duomo but that is in the Vatican), the third-largest in Europe and the fourth-largest in the world.
 It took generations to build and complete the Duomo.
 Construction started in 1386, and nearly 600 years later, in 1965 it was considered completed.
 Especially the front facade made of Candoglia marble is so impressive and so is the roof with its 135 spires.

 TIP: Read our post from Sevilla where we visit the world’s largest Gothic cathedral